nondejus/AwesomeUnityCommunity/README.md

 * [NATPunchthroughClient](https://github.com/noblewhale/NATPunchthroughClient) - An example implementation of NAT Punchthrough combined with Unity's UNet HLAPI.
 * [Gambetta_NetworkedDemo](https://github.com/RamiAhmed/Gambetta_NetworkedDemo) - Fast-Paced Multiplayer: Sample Code and Live Demo - Gabriel Gambetta's Multiplayer Network Demo in Unity C# as Networked using Lidgren Network.
 * [uTextureSendReceive](https://github.com/BarakChamo/uTextureSendReceive) - Unity network texture sender and receiver for video and frame streaming.
-* [P2P.NET](https://github.com/Phylliida/P2P.NET) - (Formerly UnityP2P)Peer to peer networking in Unity using WebRTC and a free Heroku server for signaling.
+* [P2P.NET](https://github.com/Phylliida/P2P.NET) - (Formerly UnityP2P) Peer to peer networking in Unity using WebRTC and a free Heroku server for signaling.
+* [unity_physics_csp](https://github.com/spectre1989/unity_physics_csp) - Basic implementation of client-side prediction in Unity, so real networking happens, all network traffic is simulated in a single Unity instance.
+* [msgpack-sharp](https://github.com/scopely/msgpack-sharp) - A lightweight, high performance MessagePack framework for the CLR that works in constrained environments like AOT under Unity and Xamarin.
+* [unity-timeline-sync](https://github.com/asus4/unity-timeline-sync) - Synchronize multiple Unity Timeline via UDP.
+* [MLAPI.Relay-Documentation](https://github.com/MidLevel/MLAPI.Relay-Documentation) - This is the repository for the MLAPI.Relay, a UNET Relay.
+This is where documentation and issues can be found and reported.

 ## :pencil2: Scripting <a name="scripting"></a>